 Moreover, the top three challenges in the next five years (and are often interconnected) are projected to be:

 Aging demographics is considered critical as clients look at their current senior talent and worry about what happens when so many of these folks leave their leadership positions.
 Clients aren’t completely confident that enough quality candidates are available to fill voids left by folks retiring.

 The megatrend of Globalization was also mentioned given the inevitable changes that will occur with these shifts in corporate leadership.
 Connected to globalization is the ideas that there is a “mismatch of current talent and future strategies” (i.e., Competition for Talent).
 Again these are areas where executive recruiters are ready to work with clients to ensure that progress is being made on these matters.

 The good news is clients are finding solutions from executive recruiters to help mitigate their primary challenges.
 The proof of the value of executive search: a 28% increase in global revenue since 2010.
 Additionally, 68% of clients surveyed indicated that there is clear value in the use of external consultants for executive talent solutions.
 Many companies realize that the use of executive search firms is the best way to locate the best talent to fit their needs.

 The “Executive Talent 2020” report provides insights from key executive search stakeholders about the state of the industry.
 There is little question that the long-term outlook looks bright.
 As executive search continues to surge it also becomes important for recruiters to have access to the best digital applicant tracking tools to aid in building and maintaining relationships over the long haul.

 The need for vibrant executive search firms is not going away.
 AESC President and CEO sums up by saying:

-The biggest takeaway for me is that executive search is a strong profession that is values by clients around the world and that our clients value our expertise and trust us to help them with their most critical executive talent challenges.
+The biggest takeaway for us is that executive search is a strong profession that is valued by clients around the world and that our clients value our expertise and trust us to help them with their most critical executive search challenges.